Nine Percent: 2019: More Than Forever, and disbandment

 On September 23, the poster for the group's farewell show, More Than Forever, was released.
 The documentary showed the group prepare themselves for their final performance with each member having a chance to express their feelings after being together for 18 months.
 On September 24 the group's new album, also named More Than Forever (限定的记忆), was announced to come out on September 26 and will feature 9 solo tracks from each of the members.

-On October 6, the group officially disbanded and on October 12, they held their farewell concert in Guangzhou.
-The livestream of the concert, which was made available to iQiyi VIP members, garnered 400 million likes and more than 1.2 million views.
+On October 6, the group disbanded and on October 12, they held their farewell concert in Guangzhou.
+The livestream of the concert, which was made available to IQIYI VIP members, garnered 400 million likes and more than 1.2 million views.
 Approximately 80,000 iQiyi VIP members participated in the concert's while 8 topics related to the concert made it onto Weibo's list of trending topics, which in total gathered an accumulated readership of over 1 billion.